MicrosoftDocs/entra-docs/docs/identity/app-provisioning/provision-custom-security-attributes.md

 ## Configuring your provisioning app with custom security attributes

-Before you begin, [follow these steps](~/fundamentals/custom-security-attributes-add.md) to add CSAs in your Microsoft Entra ID tenant and map custom security attributes in your inbound provisioning app.
+Before you begin, [follow these steps](~/fundamentals/custom-security-attributes-add.md) to add custom security attributes in your Microsoft Entra ID tenant and map custom security attributes in your inbound provisioning app.

 ### Define custom security attributes in your Microsoft Entra ID tenant

-In the [Microsoft Entra admin center](https://entra.microsoft.com), access the option to add CSAs from the **Protection** menu.
+In the [Microsoft Entra admin center](https://entra.microsoft.com), access the option to add custom security attributes from the **Protection** menu.
 You need to have at least an **Attribute Definition Administrator** role to complete this task.

 This example includes custom security attributes that you could add to your tenant.
 Use the attribute set `HRConfidentialData` and then add the following attributes to: